iapyeh/GGeditor/docs/index.rst

 ********

 #.
 Easy starting for reST beginners, even no idea about reST markups.
 #.
 Powered by the Google Docs.
 Almost what you see is what you get.
+As well as the coordination of team works.
 #.
 One-click to commit to the Github repository.
 #.
 Preview the generated reST file and download to local machine.
 #.
 Support headings, bold, italic, hyperlink, subscript and superscript.